Hunyar08/dotfiles/README.md

 and clone this repository with ```git clone https://github.com/Hunyar08/dotfiles.git```

-after which you can launch hyprland with your display manager of choice (or use tty)
+after which you can copy the folders to your .config, log out, and launch hyprland with your display manager of choice (or use tty)

 ## credits
 creds to MaxHu08 for some of the configs, mainly wlogout, wofi, kitty and the base of the hyprland config | these are heavily inspired by his